 Three AUs and three CPD MSDE credits will be awarded for the successful completion of the course.
 Successful completion will be evaluated based on session attendance, homework grades, evidence of the podcasts’ viewing prior to each class, and participation grades.

 Statement of Academic Continuity: Please note that in the event of weather and/or in other extraordinary circumstances, the Facilitators may change the normal academic schedule and/or make appropriate changes to course structure, format, and delivery.
-In the event such changes become necessary, information will be posted on the SharePpoint site.
+In the event such changes become necessary, information will be posted on the SharePoint site.

 Schedule of Topics (subject to change):